 Diabetes drug could delay symptoms of Huntington’s disease

-A drug used to treat type 2 diabetes may have therapeutic benefits for people experiencing the early symptoms of Huntington’s disease, researchers at the School of Medicine have discovered.
+A drug used to treat Type 2 diabetes may have therapeutic benefits for people experiencing the very earliest symptoms of Huntington’s disease, researchers at the University of Dundee have discovered.

-Researchers at the School, working with colleagues in Germany, found that the drug metformin can help to restore brain activity before symptoms of the terminal illness become established.
+Scientists based at the University’s School of Medicine, working with colleagues in Germany, found that the drug Metformin can help to restore brain activity before symptoms of the terminal illness become established.

-In research published in the journal eLife, the Dundee team found that the drug can help to regulate the Huntingtin protein, which in a mutated form can accumulate in the brain, leading to the onset of the Huntington's disease.
+In research published in the journal eLife, the Dundee team found that the drug can help to regulate the Huntingtin protein, which in a mutated form can accumulate in the brain, leading to the onset of the illness.

 Dr Ros Langston, co-author of the study, said, “This is a really important development as there are currently no effective treatments for Huntington’s patients.
 This is a condition that affects thousands of people throughout the United Kingdom and this research suggests that there is a way we can help those who are destined to be affected by this disease.